 Deforestation: The conversion of forest to another land use or the long-term reduction of the tree canopy cover below the minimum 10 percent threshold.
-It includes areas of forest converted to agriculture, pasture, water reservoirs, residential and industrial areas, and urban areas.
+It includes areas of forest converted to agriculture, pasture, water reservoirs, residential and industrial areas, and urban areas (Food and Agriculture Organization of the United Nations).